Hardware Recommendations for Adobe After Effects

 What CPU is best for After Effects?

-For most users, Intel’s Core i9 13900K and i7 13700K are neck-and-neck with AMD’s Ryzen 9 7950X as the top choices – with just a small performance spread between them.
-In single-threaded workloads these CPUs are faster than the more expensive AMD Threadripper PRO or Intel Xeon W CPUs, but the Threadripper PRO takes the lead in AE’s new Multi-Frame Rendering mode.
+For many users, Intel’s Core i9 14900K and i7 14700K are going to offer the best value in After Effects and come in about 10% ahead of AMD’s comparable Ryzen models.
+In single- and lightly-threaded workloads, these CPUs are faster than the more expensive AMD Threadripper or Intel Xeon W CPUs – but the Threadripper takes the lead in AE’s new Multi-Frame Rendering mode.

-Additionally, platforms like Threadripper PRO can allow for higher RAM capacities than the more mainstream Core and Ryzen models.
+Additionally, platforms like Threadripper and Xeon can allow for higher RAM capacities than the more mainstream Core and Ryzen models.
 In workloads with higher resolutions or longer timelines, the option for more memory (and thus more cached frames) will likely be more important.

-The best option for both high performance and higher memory capacity is AMD’s Threadripper PRO 5965WX.
-It can support up to 512GB of RAM, and has overall benchmark scores in After Effects that edge out the less expensive CPUs mentioned above.
-The higher core count Threadripper PRO chips are even faster for multi-frame rendering, but lose out on some speed in other areas of After Effects.
+The best option for both high performance and higher memory capacity is AMD’s Threadripper 7000 Series.
+These can support up to 256GB of RAM, and have overall benchmark scores in After Effects that edge out the less expensive CPUs mentioned above.
+The highest core count Threadripper chips are best for multi-frame rendering, but lose out on some speed in other areas of After Effects.
 The trade-off for any of those chips this is a larger and more expensive workstation – but for some users, that will be worth it for the added capabilities.
-It is also worth noting that getting the best performance out of the Threadripper PRO platform requires settings Windows power profile to “High Performance” (rather than the default “Balanced” option).

 Do more CPU cores make After Effects faster?